blurrycontour/zuul-gerrit/doc/source/tenants.rst

    .. attr:: admin-rules

-      A list of access rules for the tenant.
-These rules are checked to grant privileged actions to users at the tenant level, through Zuul's REST API.
+      A list of authorization rules to be checked in order to grant administrative access to the tenant through Zuul's REST API and web interface.

-      At least one rule in the list must match for the user to be allowed the privileged action.
+      At least one rule in the list must match for the user to be allowed to execute privileged actions.

       More information on tenant-scoped actions can be found in :ref:`authentication`.